 FOR IMMEDIATE RELEASE: April 16, 2021

-The ensemble’s ongoing “mission” keeps the big band tradition alive and creates a diverse, exciting repertoire that appeals to a broad audience.
-Suffice it to say, Mambo Boulevard does not disappoint.
+The ensemble’s ongoing “mission” is to keep the big band tradition alive and create a diverse, exciting repertoire that appeals to a broad audience.
+Mambo Boulevard does not disappoint!

 Initially, The Bronx Conexión Latin Jazz Big Band modeled itself after the orchestras of Tito Puente, Frank “Machito” Grillo, and Mario Bauza.
 According to Rendón, “it began mainly as a rehearsal band playing stock charts.”
 Later, Rick Faulkner and Joe Mannozzi brought in new compositions, arrangements, and remakes, and the rest is history.
-Another significant factor is an extensive residency at lower Manhattan’s renowned Nuyorican Poets Cafe, which gives the ensemble the freedom to experiment with new material and perform it in front of a live audience (the residency is ongoing).
+Another significant factor is an extensive residency at lower Manhattan’s renowned Nuyorican Poets Cafe, which gives the ensemble the freedom to experiment with new material and perform in front of a live audience.
 The experience was crucial to expanding the ensemble’s repertoire and the development of its trademark sound.
 On a more sweeping scale, Mambo Boulevard is a testament to Rendón’s leadership and the ensemble’s commitment to excellence.
-It’s the next best thing to experiencing the band live at the Nuyorican Poets Café.
+In brief, Mambo Boulevard is the next best thing to experiencing the band in a live setting.

 Special guests include trumpeter Ray Vega, lead vocalist Jorge Maldonado, background vocalists/coro, Marco Bermudez, and Hector Davila (aka Chegüi Metralla ), and cymbal player Morris “Arnie” Lang.
 Also, soloists Paul Carlon, Michael Viñas, Wilson “Chembo” Corniel, Joe Stelluti, Anibal Martinez, Guido Gonzalez, Al Acosta, Jessica Valiente, Debra Kreisberg, Mark Mc Gowan, Karl Watson, and Yasuyo Kimura make significant contributions.